 When first going vegan, it can be hard to imagine a life without eggs.
 Believe me, I know.
 Pretty quickly you’ll find, just as I did, that eggs are easy to replace in nearly everything and in fact, eggs are completely unnecessary.
 In the decade I’ve been a vegan I’ve seen amazing progress in the plant-based food movement and one of those areas is the “vegan egg” which continues to gets expand and get better every year.
-There are many commercial products out there, but this guide is focused on simple solutions with whole foods that are easy to find.
+There are many commercial products out there, but this guide is focused on simple, easy to find, solutions on how to replace eggs in nearly everything.

 Let’s take a look at some of the best ways to replace eggs in your baking and cooking.